MicrosoftDocs/azure-docs/articles/azure-web-pubsub/howto-integrate-app-gateway.md

 :::image type="content" source="media/howto-integrate-app-gateway/browser-client-direct.jpg" alt-text="Screenshot of a browser client directly connecting with Web PubSub resource":::

-If you inspect the page, you should see that the client has succesfully connected with your Web PubSub resources and are getting the broadcasted messages.
+If you inspect the page, open the Network and Console panels, you should see that the client has succesfully connected with your Web PubSub resources and are getting the broadcasted messages.
 Make sure you still have `publish.js` running.

 Since Application Gateway has native support for WebSocket, we don't need to change any confirguration on our Application Gateway resource.
 All we need is to change the endpoint our client points to.